kpsychas/word_etymologist/CONTRIBUTING.md

 [documentation](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request)

 If you want to contribute more annotated words you can do so by submitting a separate _csv_ file compressed in a _zip_ folder.
-Format should be the same as the format of _csv_ file I have submitted, unless you want to annotate words in a different way, e.g. annotate words for whether they have Latin root.
+Format should be the same as the format of the _csv_ file I have submitted, unless you want to annotate words in a different way, e.g. annotate words for whether they have Latin root.
-In case you choose to annotate something else explain it in your pull request.
+In case you choose to annotate something else, explain it in your pull request.